December 17, 2019

-ProfitGuard®, PBA Health’s group purchasing organization, increases its members’ margins up to six percent on average–that’s $166,096 a year in pure profit for the average pharmacy.
-In addition to group purchasing services, ProfitGuard provides an unprecedented proprietary tool to help pharmacies maximize wholesaler rebates and savings on their inventory every day.
-Using a sophisticated modeling system, it automatically analyzes every purchase and every contract incentive to ensure every drug you buy from your primary or secondary wholesaler results in maximal rebates and savings–giving you the lowest net cost of goods for your pharmacy.
+ProfitGuard®, PBA Health’s unique group purchasing organization, increases its members’ margins up to six percent on average–that’s $166,096 a year in pure profit for the average pharmacy.
+In addition to group purchasing services, ProfitGuard provides a proprietary tool to help pharmacies maximize wholesaler rebates and savings on their inventory every day.
+The tool automatically analyzes every purchase in light of every contract incentive to ensure every drug you buy from your primary or secondary wholesaler results in maximal rebates and savings–giving you the lowest net cost of goods for your pharmacy.

-Lastly, ProfitGuard members also have the perk of access to PBA Health’s VAWD-certified warehouse.
-As a secondary supplier, it carries a wide selection of brands, generics, OTCs and more.
+Lastly, ProfitGuard members also have the perk of access to PBA Health’s NABP-accredited warehouse.
+As a secondary supplier, it carries a wide selection of brands, generics, OTCs, and more.
 Schedule IIs can even be ordered straight from the warehouse through a completely electronic, time-saving system.